onyxcollc/KingJames_Vs_NBA/README.md

 Using Tableau’s tree map feature, puts into perspective on how efficient players where/are through there career.
 Michael Jordan, with all his greatness is the bar that every player should strive for, coming in at a 27.92 PER (player efficiency rating) which is the highest in NBA & ABA history.
 LeBron is not far behind with a 27.41 PER, but one would have to wonder if it’s possible for LeBron to ever top Michael in this category with LeBron’s lack of effort in the free throw department.

 #### Triple A
 These 3 men have single handedly carved their own paths in the NBA history books.
 What’s so interesting about this is that Kevin Durant 25.21 PER and James Harden 24.83 PER are both in the top 10 of all time efficiency rating, Durant being number 8 and Harden respectfully 10.
-Stephen Curry 23.91 PER being the lethal 3-point shooter that he is came in at 16.
+Stephen Curry 23.91 PER being the lethal 3-point shooter that he is came in at 16th spot.

 #### Mamba
 This section was hard to write, but here goes.
-What surprised me the most from this graph had to be Kobe Bryant 22.90 PER coming in the 27th spot on the list.
-With his 5-time NBA championship, 2 scoring titles, 18 All Star appearance, 12-time Defensive titles, 15-time All NBA team, 4 MVPs, and 2 Finals MVP is all we could ever ask for.
-Kobe has impacted all sports enthusiasts from all walks of life with what he brought to the table which was his Mamba mentality, but what Kobe has truly impacted is our hearts and the love for the game.
-Just wanted to say thank you Kobe for allowing us to witness your best and being an example to us all.
+What surprised me the most from this graph had to be Kobe Bryant's 22.90 PER, coming in the 27th spot on the list.
+With his 5-time NBA championship, 2 scoring titles, 18 All Star appearance, 12-time Defensive titles, 15-time All NBA team, 4 MVPs, and 2 Finals MVP he's done more then what we could ever ask for.
+Don't forget the 81pt game at home,and  a 60pt game to end his career at home.
+Kobe has impacted all sports enthusiasts from all walks of life with what he brought to the table, which was the Mamba mentality.
+Kobe has truly impacted our hearts and the love for the game of basketball.
+Just wanted to say thank you Kobe for allowing us to witness your greatness, and being an example to us all.

 ---